Freddie Martino: Atlanta Falcons

 Martino was signed by the Atlanta Falcons on May 13, 2014, after going undrafted in the 2014 NFL draft.
-He was released by the Falcons on August 29, 2014, and signed to the team's practice squad on September 1, 2014.
-He made his NFL debut on October 19, 2014, against the Baltimore Ravens.
-Martino was released by the Falcons on November 21, 2014.
-He was re-signed to the Falcons' practice squad on November 25, 2014.
-He was released by the Falcons on August 7, 2015.
+He was released by the Falcons on August 29, and was re–signed to the team's practice squad on September 1.
+Martino made his NFL debut on October 19, against the Baltimore Ravens.
+Martino was released by the Falcons on November 21.
+He was re-signed to the Falcons' practice squad on November 25.

+Martino was released by the Falcons on August 7, 2015.

 Philadelphia Eagles

 Martino signed with the Philadelphia Eagles on August 10, 2015.
-He was released by the Eagles on September 5 and signed to the team's practice squad on September 6, 2015.
-He was released by the team on May 2, 2016.
+He was released by the Eagles on September 5 and subsequently re–signed to the team's practice squad on September 6.

+Martino was released by the team on May 2, 2016.

 Tampa Bay Buccaneers

 Martino was signed by the Tampa Bay Buccaneers on May 11, 2016.
-On September 3, 2016, he was released by the Buccaneers as part of final roster cuts.
-The next day, he was signed to the Buccaneers' practice squad.
-On September 21, 2016, he was promoted to the active roster.
-He was released on October 3, 2016.
-He was re-signed to the practice squad on October 17, 2016.
-He was promoted back to the active roster on October 22, 2016.
-He caught his first touchdown pass against the Chicago Bears on November 13, 2016.
+On September 3, he was released by the Buccaneers as a part of final roster cuts.
+The next day, Martino was re–signed to the Buccaneers' practice squad.
+On September 21, he was promoted to the active roster.
+Martino was released again on October 3.
+He was re-signed to the practice squad on October 17.
+Martino was promoted back to the active roster on October 22.
+He recorded his first career touchdown reception against the Chicago Bears on November 13.

 On February 27, 2017, Martino signed a one-year contract tender with the Buccaneers.
-He was waived on September 2, 2017, and was signed to the Buccaneers' practice squad the next day.
-He was promoted to the active roster on November 8, 2017.
-He was waived on November 13, 2017, and was re-signed to the practice squad.
-He was promoted back to the active roster on November 17, 2017.
+He was waived on September 2, and was re–signed to the Buccaneers' practice squad the following day.
+Martino was promoted to the active roster on November 8.
+He was waived again on November 13, and was re-signed to the practice squad.
+Martino was promoted back to the active roster on November 17.

 On September 27, 2018, Martino was released by the Buccaneers.
-He was re-signed on October 13, 2018, but was released three days later.
+He was re-signed on October 13, but was released three days later.